 Below you will find a range of questions that applicants have asked us over the years.
-The responses contain information extra to the details found in the other sections of our web-pages, and should hopefully compliment the other information to give you a well-rounded view of the course and the training route as a whole.
+The responses contain information extra to the details found in the other sections of our web-pages, and should hopefully complement the other information to give you a well-rounded view of the course and the training route as a whole.
 If you have a question that is not included in the list below, please let us know as we would very much like to make this information available to you, as well as to other future applicants.

 Both School Direct and a Provider-led PGCE will provide you with the same outcome: a PGCE with QTS.
 The real difference however is in the time you get to spend training in school and the essential 'hands-on' experience of teaching you are able to gain.
-Our School Direct course provides this from the first week of training, allowing trainees with two days a week in school before progressing to full-time school-based training once the Stage One placement begins.
-Many people prefer the School Direct route as it offers them more experience through immersion in the school life and allows them to gain a greater range of knowledge and practical skills in the relatively short duration of the course (traditional teacher training courses take three years for the student to train to be a teacher!).
+Our School Direct course provides this from the first week of training, allowing trainees to spend two days a week in school before progressing to full-time school-based training, once the Stage One placement begins.
+Many people prefer the School Direct route as it offers them more experience through immersion in school life and allows them to gain a greater range of knowledge and practical skills in the relatively short duration of the course (traditional teacher training courses take three years for the student to train to be a teacher!).

 Both routes will award QTS, but a School Direct course usually awards a PGCE whereas only some SCITTs offer a PGCE.

-No, your PGCE is accredited and verified by Leeds Trinity University and qualifies you to work in any school in the age-range for which you have trained, in any location in which the qualification is accepted.
+No, your PGCE is accredited and verified by Leeds Trinity University and qualifies you to work in any school in the age range for which you have trained, in any location in which the qualification is accepted.

-No, whether you are studying on the School Direct route or on Trinity's Provider-led route, you will learn the same things, although sometimes in slightly different contexts.
+No, whether you are studying on the School Direct route or on Trinity's provider-led route, you will learn the same things, although sometimes in slightly different contexts.
 All routes involve some time learning at Leeds Trinity University.
 Indeed for the first part of the training, before placements begin, trainees on the School Direct route may find themselves in lectures also attended by trainees on other courses.

 Although we would love to have all our trainees under the same roof, it would be physically impossible to have everyone train at St Anthony's.
-Therefore, St Anthony's will place each of it's trainees in partner schools that are either good or outstanding and which, in many ways, share the same values and goals.
+Therefore, St Anthony's will place each of its trainees in partner schools that are either good or outstanding and which, in many ways, share the same values and goals.
 One or two trainees may be selected to train in St Anthony's, but this selection is impartial and based on a range of criteria designed to give trainees the best experience possible.

 When assigning schools to trainees, we always try to select establishments that will offer the best experience.
 This means that trainees should be able to reach their placement school in good time by private or public transport (the journey-time should take no more than 25 minutes) and also be able to experience two contrasting environments, as well as training in a well-supported, comfortable environment where they will achieve the best in mentoring and support.
-When considering trainees for a particular school we try to also try to match their personality and experience to their particular school, so that hey will feel more at home.
+When considering trainees for a particular school we try to also try to match their personality and experience to their particular school, so that they will feel more at home.
 In addition, we also take into consideration other factors such as child care.

 No, we accept trainees from any faith or denomination.
-Although the Catholic Faith is central to everything we do at St Anthony's, we are a multi-faith school and actively encourage and support an interest and positive view of other faiths.
+Although the Catholic Faith is central to everything we do at St Anthony's, we are a multi-faith school and actively encourage and support an interest in and positive view of other faiths.
 Similarly, we accept staff and trainees from a wide range of other faiths and beliefs.
 All that we require is that our trainees accept and support the teaching of the positive values and philosophies of the Catholic faith whilst in a Catholic faith-based school.

 QTS - Qualified Teacher Status